angelman7/WRO-Binaries/README.md

 * `2 laser distance sensors` that are used to determine the distance to the nearest wall from the fron oh the vehicle.
 * `1 gyroscope / accelerometer` that is constantly use to determine and control the orientation of the vehicle.
 * `1 camera` which is used to detect what is in front of the vehicle

-We are also using a Jetson Nano using the Linux OS, which is using all the input sensors mentioned above

 On the software part the following programs and modules are used:
    - `pillar.py` contains the program that has the finctionality of detecting the pillars and their position.